kingswayphotography/server-sync/README.md

 No trailing slash is required on the file path argument for either python script.

-**test-sync**
+**test-sync.py**

 Before running the tests the variables in in the ServerSyncTest class need setting for the CLIENT_FOLDER and SERVER_FOLDER.
 Make sure they are empty folders to ensure a clean test environment.
+Tests take approx 12 minutes to run, this is due to the frequency the client connects to the server.

 To run the tests from the commandline:
 `python3 test-sync.py`